shenwei356/LexicMap/docs/content/usage/index/_index.md

   -M, --mask-file string          ► File of custom masks.
 This flag oversides -k/--kmer, -m/--masks,
                                   -s/--rand-seed etc.
   -m, --masks int                 ► Number of LexicHash masks. (default 40000) -g, --max-genome int            ► Maximum genome size.
-Extremely large genomes (e.g., non-isolate
+Genomes with any single contig larger than
+                                  the threshold will be skipped, while fragmented (with many contigs) genomes larger than the threshold will be split into chunks and alignments from these chunks will be merged in "lexicmap search".
+The value needs to be smaller than the maximum supported genome size:
+                                  268435456. (default 15000000)
-                                  assemblies from Genbank) will be skipped.
-Need to be smaller than the maximum supported genome size: 268435456 (default 15000000) --max-open-files int        ► Maximum opened files, used in merging indexes. (default 512) -l, --min-seq-len int           ► Maximum sequence length to index.
+      --max-open-files int        ► Maximum opened files, used in merging indexes.
+If there are >100 batches, please increase this value and set a bigger "ulimit -n" in shell. (default 1024) -l, --min-seq-len int           ► Maximum sequence length to index.
 The value would be k for values
-                                  <= 0 (default -1)
+                                  <= 0. (default -1)
       --no-desert-filling         ► Disable sketching desert filling (only for debug).
   -O, --out-dir string            ► Output LexicMap index directory.
       --partitions int            ► Number of partitions for indexing seeds (k-mer-value data) files.